OVAL-Community/OVAL/guidelines/oval-schema-documentation/windows-system-characteristics-schema.rst

 ---------------------------------------------------------
 The auditeventpolicy item enumerates the different types of events the system should audit.
 The defined values are found in window's POLICY_AUDIT_EVENT_TYPE enumeration and accessed through the LsaQueryInformationPolicy when the InformationClass parameters are set to PolicyAuditEventsInformation.
 It extends the standard ItemType as defined in the oval-system-characteristics schema and one should refer to the ItemType description for more information.

-Note that when audinting is disabled each of the entities listed below should be set to 'AUDIT_NONE'.
+Note that when auditing is disabled each of the entities listed below should be set to 'AUDIT_NONE'.

 **Extends:** oval-sc:ItemType